zncheng/StreamLEC/README.md

 + StreamLEC also relies on ZMQ and iniparser (with source code built-in).
 ### Compiles and runs
 + Step 1: Build StreamLEC core library.
-    + Create a directory in project root directory (e.g., release), create Make file, and build the code
+    + Create a directory in project root directory (e.g., release), create Makefile, and build the code
     ```
     mkdir release && cd release
     cmake ..